appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/danger.md

 ### Prerequisites

-The workflow steps that need to be executed before running the **Danger** step vary depending on the platform and are listed below:
+Before running the **Danger** step, you must complete certain prerequisites, as detailed in the table below:

 | Prerequisite Workflow Step                      | Description                                     |
 |-------------------------------------------------|-------------------------------------------------|